 Erik Hanson 2121 Emmers Drive Appleton, WI 54915 (920) 997-1399 Ext.
-1744 hansonerik@aasd.k12.wi.us Grade Levels: 09-12 Appleton eSchool, an online charter high school, uses the potential that computers and the internet offer to extend educational opportunities for students and to further develop their capabilities as independent learners.
-Appleton eSchool uses new and emerging technologies, an engaging standards-driven curriculum, and experienced local teachers to provide highquality online high school course options for students in grades 09-12.
+1744 hansonerik@aasd.k12.wi.us Grade Levels: 07-12

+Appleton eSchool, an online charter high school, uses the potential that computers and the internet offer to extend educational opportunities for students and to further develop their capabilities as independent learners.
+Appleton eSchool uses new and emerging technologies, an engaging standards-driven curriculum, and experienced local teachers to provide highquality online high school course options for students in grades 07-12.
 Frequent student/teacher communication provides the level of support needed to meet the individual needs of the online learner.
 Whether a student is seeking to fit an extra course into his or her schedule, work on an online course on campus, or study entirely from home, online courses offer flexible learning opportunities not previously available.
 Special efforts are made to attract those students whose needs have not been met or are not currently being met for whatever reason in the traditional school environment.

 Est. 2005 6.

-Appleton Public Montessori
+6. Appleton Public Montessori

-Appleton Public Montessori (APM) is a parent-initiated, communitysupported charter school offering an authentic Montessori experience, incorporating:
+Dominick Ferrito 1545 East Broadway Street Appleton, WI 54913 (920) 832-6325 ferritodominick@aasd.k12.wi.us Grade Levels: K4-06 Appleton Public Montessori (APM) is a parent-initiated, communitysupported charter school offering an authentic Montessori experience, incorporating:

-- A prepared environment consisting of specific, hands-on, sequential materials and curricula created by trained Montessori educators - Multiage classrooms divided into three-year spans (representing grades 01-03 and 04-06) based on developmental windows, rather than single-year grade levels. - A child-centered approach allowing each child to form his or her own instructional plans, to select work mastering concepts at his or her own pace, engaging children to be active participants in their own educational process fostering independence, self-confidence, and love of learning as well as academic progress. - Active involvement of children, parents, and community members and organizations in learning opportunities. - Integrated instruction in world languages, art, and music exposure. - Outdoor classrooms/gardens designed and created with significant student participation.
+- A prepared environment consisting of specific, hands-on, sequential materials and curricula created by trained Montessori educators. - Multiage classrooms divided into three-year spans (representing grades K4-03 and 04-06) based on developmental windows, rather than single-year grade levels. - A child-centered approach allowing each child to form his or her own instructional plans, to select work mastering concepts at his or her own pace, engaging children to be active participants in their own educational process fostering independence, selfconfidence, and love of learning as well as academic progress. - Active involvement of children, parents, and community members and organizations in learning opportunities. - Integrated instruction in world languages, art, and music exposure. - Outdoor classrooms/gardens designed and created with significant student participation.